kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 Before proceeding, we need to check it makes sense to use these as a predictor.
 My thinking is that study should give better results in a exam and also maybe one of these school has better results than the other.

-I would like to use School, but I can see we have a bit of bias in teh data towards one school :
+I would like to use School, but I can see we have a bit of bias in the data towards one school :

 <div class="figure" style="text-align: center">